OhadSharet/editreadme/moe_tutorial.md

 ### Creating individuals

-We have chosen to use a float vector of size 3 such that each one of its coordinates is in the range bertween -4 and 4
+We have chosen to use a float vector of size 3 such that each one of its coordinates is in the range bertween -4 and 4 and since we want our algorithm to be multi-objective we are using NSGA2Fitness

 ```python
 algo = NSGA2Evolution(